Late Tax ReturnAccountants

 If your company was late in the prior year, HMRC doubles the flat-rate penalties and Companies House also doubles its fines.

 CT600 deadline is 12 months after the accounting period end.
-Companies House deadline for private companies is 9 months after period end — this calculator reflects the typical gap between the two.
-Interest rate 7.5% p.a.
-(March 2026).
+Companies House deadline for private companies is 9 months after period end.
+This calculator reflects the typical gap between the two.
+Interest rate 7.75% p.a.
+(June 2026).

 HMRC penalties